jarmokivekas/tuamk-thesis/doc/overview.md

 GNU radio \cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms, visualization, and controlling the USRP.

-## The Universal Software Defined Radio Peripheral
+## The Universal Software Radio Peripheral

 The USRP is a platform that is designed for research applications
 \cite{needed}, and it is evident based on earlier research publications